 According to the results of the survey, which circulated amongst the applicants of the BlockStart acceleration program in July, 2021, blockchain adoption in ICT would considerably increase safety and security of data (4 from total of 5).
-Acceleration programme applicants rather agree than disagree that compared to traditional cloud, blockchain would be beneficial in terms of costs of data storage (3.2 from total of 5).
+The results of the repeated survey in February, 2022, show that respondents agree with the statement even more (4.6 from total of 5).
+Acceleration programme applicants rather agree than disagree that compared to traditional cloud, blockchain would be beneficial in terms of costs of data storage (3.2 in 2021 and 3.9 in 2022 from total of 5).

-SMEs rather agree that blockchain technology can help in enhancing personal data and privacy protection (3.8 from total of 5), but do not really agree that this is the best solution for storing big amounts of data (2.2 from total of 5).
-Companies don't see that the lower speed of processing data in comparison to centralized solutions is a major factor when making the decision to use blockchain technology (3 from total of 5).
+SMEs rather agree that blockchain technology can help in enhancing personal data and privacy protection (3.8 from total of 5 in 2021 survey).
+In 2022 participants expressed a stronger opinion on the blockchain potential to enhance personal data & privacy protection (4.4 our of 5).
+Respondents of the 2021 survey do not really agree that blockchain is inefficient for storing big amounts of data. (a score of 2.2 - "disagree" from a total of 5).
+However, in 2022 more respondents think that blockchain is not the best solution for storing big amounts of data (3 from total of 5).
+According to survey results in 2021, companies do rather agree that the lower speed of processing data in comparison to centralized solutions is a major factor when making the decision to use blockchain technology (3 from total of 5).
+In 2022 the factor of lower speed seems less important to respondents (2.5 out of 5).

-Other opinions that SMEs expressed during the survey included issues such as: the need of cost difference analysis when using a DLT vs a centralized solution, cost difference in the implementation, other financial related costs.
+Other opinions that SMEs expressed during the survey included issues such as: the need of cost difference analysis when using a DLT vs a centralized solution, cost difference in the implementation, other financial related costs, secure identification and decentralization of private blockchains.